CV

 Work Experience

-Current: Open Philanthropy, Science Program Associate – Farmed Animal Welfare (2022-Present)
+Current: Coefficient Giving, Senior Program Associate – Farmed Animal Welfare (2022-Present)

 University of Guelph (Mason Lab), Postdoctoral Fellow (2022)